Last modified: November 1, 2017

 What Types of Cookies We Use

-In addition to our own cookies, we use third-party cookies through partners like Google Analytics to understand website performance and customer interest in our product.
+In addition to our own cookies, we use third-party cookies through partners like Google Analytics to understand website performance and customer interest in our product, as well as optimize the onboarding experience for new network administrators (on Wickr Pro only).
 These cookies do not allow us to know your personal information, only how you interact with our website and marketing materials published on the web.

 You can control and delete cookies from your browser.
 Here is how to do so on different browsers: